HFMaker/HFMaker/README.md

 Fun facts:

 - I have two cats
-- I'm into anime (JoJo's is my favorite)
+- I'm into anime
 - I REALLY like memes and broken humor
-- I'm kinda shy
 - I like doing exercise, reading books and going for a walk
-- I LOVE videogames (for example, Persona 3)
-- I'm a retro games enthusiast as well
+- I'm a retro games

 <br clear="right">